motodale/minecraft-chef-server/readme.md

 DESCRIPTION
 ----------------------
-This cookbook installs a basic vanilla minecraft server from http://minecraft.net and installs a mod using a LWRP
+This cookbook installs a basic vanilla minecraft server from http://minecraft.net and installs a mod using a LWRP(eventually)

 DEPENDS